iocfinc/Scholarship-Udacity-DeepLearning/Scholarship-Logs.md

 To round out the word2vec topic here is a [post](http://mccormickml.com/2018/06/15/applying-word2vec-to-recommenders-and-advertising/) from mccormick ML about some applications of Word2Vec on advertising and recommenders.

+Moving on we move to the topic of attention in Deep Learning.

 References:

 McCormick, C. (2016, April 19).
 Word2Vec Tutorial - The Skip-Gram Model.
 Retrieved from http://www.mccormickml.com